gregorywmorris/tensorflow-deep-learning-cert/README.md

 * 17 Feb 2021 - recorded 10 videos for 05! going to finish tomorrow 🚀
 * 16 Feb 2021 - polished slides for 05 and started recording videos, got 7 videos done for 05
 * 15 Feb 2021 - finished videos for 04, now preparing to record for 05!
-* 12 Feb 2021 - recored 7 videos for section 04... wanted 10 but we'll take 7 (🤔 this seems to have happened before)
+* 12 Feb 2021 - recorded 7 videos for section 04... wanted 10 but we'll take 7 (🤔 this seems to have happened before)
 * 11 Feb 2021 - NO PROGRESS - gave a Machine Learning deployment tutorial for [Stanford's CS329s](https://stanford-cs329s.github.io/syllabus.html) (using the model code from this course!!!) - [see the full tutorial materials](https://github.com/mrdbourke/cs329s-ml-deployment-tutorial)
 * 08 Feb 2021 - recorded 10 videos for section 03... and section 03 is done! 🚀 onto section 04
-* 30 Jan 2021 - 07 Feb 2021: NO PROGRESS (working on a ML deployment lecture for [Stanford's CS329s](https://stanford-cs329s.github.io/syllabus.html)... more on this later)
+* 30 Jan 2021 - 07 Feb 2021: NO PROGRESS (working on an ML deployment lecture for [Stanford's CS329s](https://stanford-cs329s.github.io/syllabus.html)... more on this later)
 * 29 Jan 2021 - recorded 9 videos for section 03... closer to 10 than yesterday but still not there
 * 28 Jan 2021 - recorded 7 videos for section 03... wanted 10 but we'll take 7
 * 27 Jan 2021 - recorded 10 videos for section 03
 * 26 Jan 2021 - polished GitHub README (what you're looking at) with a [nice table](https://github.com/mrdbourke/tensorflow-deep-learning#course-materials)
 * 23 Jan 2021 - finished slides of 06
 * 22 Jan 2021 - finished review of notebook 06 & started slides of 06
-* 21 Jan 2021 - finished slides for 05 & started review of 06
+* 21 Jan 2021 - finished slides for 05 & started a review of 06
 * 20 Jan 2021 - finished notebook 05 & 95% slides for 05
-* 19 Jan 2021 - found a storage idea for data during course (use Google Storage in same region as Colab Notebooks, cheapest/fastest)
+* 19 Jan 2021 - found a storage idea for data during the course (use Google Storage in same region as Colab Notebooks, cheapest/fastest)
 * 18 Jan 2021 - reviewed notebook 05 & slides for 05
 * 17 Jan 2021 - finished notebook 04 & slides for 04
 * 16 Jan 2021 - review notebook 04 & made slides for transfer learning